ade/OpGodMode/README.md

 # OpGodMode
-Minecraft plugin that makes operators have godmode
+Minecraft spigot/bukkit plugin that makes operators have godmode.

+Toggle on/off for all operators with /god.

+Defaults to off on startup.